-Starting to notice some droopy shoulders around the office?
-Sounds like it's time to plan a team outing.
+Are you starting to notice some droopy shoulders around the office?
+It sounds like it's time to plan a team outing.

 Team outings are a great way to facilitate bonding with your team members, reduce employee stress, and give them the chance to get to know one another outside of the office.